alfa-sw/sw-programmazione-schede/README.md

 These boards have a bootloader featuring a set of commands on USB to program and verify the memory.

-It provides a command-line application, but it is also a module with classes that can be imported into other projects as a library to interact with the bootloader and perform memory operations.
+It provides an application with either a GUI interface, either a command-line interface but it is also a module with classes that can be imported into other projects as a library to interact with the bootloader and perform memory operations.

 ## Installation